Barracuda09/SATPI/README.md

 # SatPI

-An SAT>IP server for linux, suitable for running on an Raspberry Pi, VU+, BeagleBone or any other linux box.
+An SAT>IP server for linux, suitable for running on an Raspberry Pi, VU+, GigaBlue or any other linux box.

 <a href="https://github.com/Barracuda09/SATPI/wiki/02.-Build-SatPI">See wiki on how to build SatPI</a>